YZY-stack/UNet-MobileNet-Pytorch/README.md

 `tensorboard --logdir=runs`

 You can find a reference training run with the Caravana dataset on [TensorBoard.dev](https://tensorboard.dev/experiment/1m1Ql50MSJixCbG1m9EcDQ/#scalars&_smoothingWeight=0.6) (only scalars are shown currently).

-## Notes on memory

-The model has be trained from scratch on a GTX970M 3GB.
-Predicting images of 1918*1280 takes 1.5GB of memory.
-Training takes much approximately 3GB, so if you are a few MB shy of memory, consider turning off all graphical displays.
-This assumes you use bilinear up-sampling, and not transposed convolution in the model.

 ## Reference
 https://github.com/milesial/Pytorch-UNet